 In 2018, three of the four largest U.S. wireless carriers, and the three largest Canadian wireless carriers, began stocking our entire next generation product portfolio following their certification of our products, resulting in significant revenue concentration among these carriers.
 In addition to the certification and stocking of our products by these wireless carriers, revenue increased among such wireless carriers as a result of increases in awareness of our brand among end users and end customers over the past several years, new product launches and an increased focus by carriers such as AT&T and Verizon on dedicated public safety networks, including FirstNet.
-We expect our revenues to remain heavily concentrated among our top wireless carriers, and we will be substantially dependent on these wireless carriers (factors over which we do not have any control).
-For example, we anticipate future sales to Sprint will cease at the end of the fourth quarter of 2020 as a result of the restructuring of Sprint following its acquisition by T-Mobile.
+We expect our revenues to remain heavily concentrated among our top wireless carriers, and we will be substantially dependent on these wireless carriers continuing to purchase and promote our products to their sales channels as well as customer demand for devices and services from these wireless carriers (factors over which we do not have any control).
+For example, we anticipate future sales to Sprint will caese at the end of the fourth quarter of 2020 as a result of the restructuring of Sprint following its acquisition by T-Mobile.
 As a result, our customer concentration has increased and may increase more in the future.
 The loss of one or more additional significant customers, or reduced demand or purchases from our current significant customers, would result in significant harm to our revenues and results of operations, and our growth could be limited.